romeokienzler/TensorFlow/README.md

+This was branched per a Coursera course.
+Since the course instructed us to do so on GitHub, it meets the Coursera Honor Code exception.

 # What's New in TensorFlow 2.x?

 The following are all the changes coming in TensorFlow 2.x.
 Let's have a closer look at them: